 Social media is undoubtedly one of the best marketing tools to connect with existing customers and introduce brands to new users.

-With over 91% of US businesses relying on social media to drive up sales and produce leads, the paid social media landscape has become increasingly saturated and ever more complicated by the implications of iOS14 and the cookieless future of social media.
+With US social media advertisers spending nearly $67 billion dollars in 2022, the paid social media landscape has become increasingly saturated and ever more complicated since the implications of iOS14 and the cookieless future of the digital world.

 Creative remains one of the best vehicles for competing with an oversaturated market.
 “Ad relevance” is also a key component leveraged in Social Media algorithms which impacts costs.

 This guide will provide you with best practices for designing high impact ad creative that drives better results across devices and platforms.

 Paid Social Creative Best Practices

 Users are more likely to respond to an ad if it reflects their background, interests, or pain points.